 Unfortunately, the Standard template LEP does not facilitate building height control by way of storeys.
-The 11.5m development standard, measured from ground level to the top of the building, is considered to be the best approximation to three storeys.
+The 11.5m development standard, measured from ground level to the top of the building, is the approximation to three storeys adopted in BLEP 2014.